 Have a Look-see!!

 North Kildare Cricket – reminders of a summer??

 Community – Special Folk!!

-Tags… scatter and splash…Architecture art beauty birds blog buddies blogging blossoms & blooms blue boats buildings camera canals challenge city life clouds Co Kildare colour creative writing DPchallenge dreams Dublin flowers focus friendship fun future GLW gratitude history hope humour ideas inspiration Ireland Irish countryside JOY Kilcock life life... haha...
-Liffey light macro mode my blog night photography opinion past people watching photography positive postaday questions quirky rain Royal Canal sea South Africa summer sunset sunshine thanks time trains travel trees urban photography walk weather Weekly Photo Challenge: wildlife photography winter WordPress words work writer writing
+Tags… scatter and splash…Architecture art beauty birds blog buddies blogging blossoms & blooms blue boats buildings camera canals challenge city life clouds Co Kildare colour creative writing DPchallenge dreams Dublin flowers focus food friendship fun future GLW gratitude history hope humour ideas inspiration Ireland Irish countryside JOY Kilcock life life... haha...
+Liffey light macro mode my blog night photography opinion past people watching photography positive postaday questions quirky rain Royal Canal sea South Africa summer sunshine thanks time trains travel trees urban photography walk weather Weekly Photo Challenge: wildlife photography winter WordPress words work writer writing

 All Great Reading or Viewing!

 I have long been fascinated with the history of the Royal Canal.
 I’ve mentioned some time ago that the Royal Canal reached Kilcock, the village where we now live, before the 1820 Settlers arrived at the Eastern Cape coast where … Continue reading